 Eagles move nests occasionally, so Mull Eagle Watch moves too.
-In 2016, the Watch is being hosted in two locations at North West Mull Community Woodlands and South West Mull and Iona Development Tiroran Community Forest.
+This year, Mull Eagle Watch is being hosted in two locations at North West Mull Community Woodlands and South West Mull and Iona Development Tiroran Community Forest.

 Stay up to date